aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

 # Next...

 Now that we've contemplated what REST APIs are and/or are not, head to [GraphQL: What it is not!](graphql-not) to do the same for GraphQL.
 You owe it to yourself to have at least one more perspective.

+If you're interested in data security be sure to check out my posts on [authorization levels](authorization-thought-scaffold) and [how to recognize inappropriate activity](recognizing-inappropriate) as these can be particularly challenging with REST APIs.